JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 If $f_C$ and $f_M$ change but their ratio $R_f$ doesn’t, then the timbre shouldn't change either.
 There are various recipes for $R_f$ to create different timbres; you'll hear more examples later on in the article.

 Let’s look at an example.
-(From now on, you can assume that $A_C = 1$ because changing $A_C$ would only change the volume of the waveform not its timbre.)
+(From now on, you can assume that $A_C = 1$ because changing $A_C$ would only change the volume of the waveform, not its timbre.)

 Here’s a sound generated with $f_C = 200 \text{ Hz}, f_M = 400 \text{ Hz},$  and $A_M = 800$.